Irregularly S

 SOMMER, Elke

-The glamourous star of German, Italian, French, American and British films, Elke Sommer is one of the few non-British actresses who have featured in the Carry Ons, never mind taking a leading role in one.
+The glamorous star of German, Italian, French, American and British films, Elke Sommer is one of the few non-British actresses who have featured in the Carry Ons, never mind taking a leading role in one.
 As Professor Vrooshka, the Russian archaeologist, in Behind, she gives a spirited performance, her fractured English giving another dimension to the laughter lines.
 Film director Vittorio d’Sica introduced her to films when he saw her as the winner of a local beauty contest.
 She has worked in Europe and Hollywood and Deadlier Than The Male ranks amongst her British films.
 It was this film that brought her to the attention of the Carry On group, as it was produced by Betty Box, the wife of Carry On producer, Peter Rogers.
 She also appeared in A Shot In The Dark, the second of the Pink Panther films, with her husband Peter Sellers.